macthecadillac/rosters/README.md

 # Usage

-This program has a "multitool" interface, where the main command is followed by a subcommand, which takes its own arguments.
+This program has a "multitool" interface, where the main command is followed by a subcommand which takes its own arguments.
 The general syntax of the tool is `rosters <subcommand> <arguments> [options]`.
 The subcommands will be described in the following subsections.